-The second, and probably the key factor, was the comic collector boom, which would have drastic impact on the industry.
-Over time, early comics had become valuable, mostly because not a lot of them had survived, and the possibility that new comics might be valuable started to drive the market.
+The collector boom, though, was probably the biggest factor given its drastic impact on the industry.
+Over time, early comics had become valuable, mostly because not a lot of them had survived.
+The possibility dawned on the industry that comics being released today could become really valuable in the future.
 The impact of the collector boom is often overstated for end-level collectors; the real driving force in this regard came from many of the aforementioned "dealers" who over-ordered in massive numbers for a demand that wasn't there even in the boom days.
 But the comic book industry soaked it up, and thus appeared several marketing tactics to appeal expressly to this collectors' market, like:

 - Series being relaunched with new #1 issues.